Unboxed-Software/solana-course/content/durable-nonces.md

   // make a nonce advance instruction durableTx.add(
     SystemProgram.nonceAdvance({
-      // The nonce auth is not the payer at this point of time, so the transaction will fail
+      // The nonce auth is not the payer at this point in time, so the transaction will fail
-      // But in the future we can change the nonce auth to be the payer and submit the transaction when ever we want
+      // But in the future we can change the nonce auth to be the payer and submit the transaction whenever we want
       authorizedPubkey: payer.publicKey,
       noncePubkey: nonceKeypair.publicKey,
     }),